 - You want a short ritual that fits real life.

 If you only have two minutes, do the breath and body steps.
 That is enough to soften the spike.
+If the anxiety feels heavier, repeat the senses step before you move on.

 Why grounding works